AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 - Private preview mode features are clearly marked in the UI but are disabled by default.
 If you wish to enable a private preview mode feature, please contact your sales representative.

-CoPilot Release 2.1 (7/05/2022)
+CoPilot Release 2.1 (7/06/2022)
 ---------------------------------------------

 -   (Anomalies) **New Anomaly Charts** — For a given anomaly, you can now view a 24-hour chart showing the time of day each metric within the anomaly deviated from its fingerprinted behavior.
 The chart also shows the severity of the full anomaly at the time the metric deviated.
 You can mark the full anomaly as not an anomaly from inside the chart dialog.
 If marked as not an anomaly, CoPilot will learn the new data point for all the deviated metrics in addition to the existing fingerprinted baseline and update all charts in the anomalies dashboard to reflect the learning.

 -   (Reports) **New FlightCheck Report** — Create a report showing the results of validation checks run on your Aviatrix platform.
-The report will alert you if: 1) your CSP account status is not intact (the IAM policy deviates from the Aviatrix default policy), 2) backups are not configured, 3) gateways are down, 4) syslog is not configured, 5) SAML login is not enabled, and 6) connections are down.
+The report will show you if: 1) your CSP account status is not intact (the IAM policy deviates from the Aviatrix default policy), 2) backups are not configured, 3) gateways are down, 4) syslog is not configured, 5) SAML login is not enabled, and 6) connections are down.
+The report also shows your current controller version, the latest controller version, the controller Apache version, and the CoPilot version.

 -   (Syslog config) **TCP Support for syslog** — TCP is now supported for enabling syslog for CoPilot egress FQDN & audit data (TCP port 5000 (default)).

+-   UI enhancements

 CoPilot Release 2.0.6 (6/24/2022)